bogdando/oooq-warp/README.md

 # A wrapper/warper for TripleO Quickstart

-A wrapper container (Fedora-28 based) for [Quickstart](https://git.openstack.org/cgit/openstack/tripleo-quickstart) or for running Zuul-based CI reproducers from TripleO CI jobs.
+A wrapper container (Centos 8 Stream based) for [Quickstart](https://git.openstack.org/cgit/openstack/tripleo-quickstart) or for running Zuul-based CI reproducers from TripleO CI jobs.